-Free will is a way of saying that a person is capable of making decisions, that a person can choose between two (or more) alternatives when he or she has obtained (by whatever means) the degree of understanding of those alternatives required to chosen between them (p.
+Free will is a way of saying that a person is capable of making decisions, that a person can choose between two (or more) alternatives when he or she has obtained (by whatever means) the degree of understanding of those alternatives required to choose between them (p.
 4).

-Furthermore, some who mistake our position as fatalist may deny fundamental truths affirmed in the Christian tradition in order to avoid the fatalism they think our position entails.
-I have observed, for instance, that the Openness model of theology comprehensive divine foreknowledge of actual future events, specifically to avoid the fatalism that they assume such a belief entails.
-In this case, even classic Arminianism’s affirmation of simple divine foreknowledge is deemed fatalistic, on the mistaken belief that God’s comprehensive knowledge of what each person will do, at every moment time, robs creatures of the freedom to do act otherwise.
-But believers in simple foreknowledge assert that what God foreknows is what the creature does, so God’s knowledge would have been different if the creature were to act differently now.
-Foreknowledge is not causative or determinative.
-Even some Calvinists charge Arminianism with determinism, but many of us, like me, grant that divine foreknowledge is merely God’s knowledge of his own eternal plan, in which moral creatures act voluntarily.
-To this, as a hypothetical knowledge compatibilist, I would add the great usefulness of God’s natural knowledge of counterfactuals in God’s forming of his decree.
-It maximizes creaturely agency, and minimizes the need for God’s intervention, without robbing God of his sovereign divine prerogative to choose this particular world from all of the possible worlds which he might have chosen.
+Furthermore, some who mistake our position as fatalist may deny fundamental truths affirmed in the Christian tradition, in order to avoid the fatalism they think our position entails.
+I have observed, for instance, that the Openness model of theology denies comprehensive divine foreknowledge of actual future events, specifically to avoid the fatalism that they assume such a belief entails.
+In this case, even classic Arminianism’s affirmation of simple divine foreknowledge is deemed overly deterministic, on the mistaken belief that God’s comprehensive knowledge of what each person will do, at every moment of time, robs creatures of the freedom to act otherwise.
+But Open Theists are wrong in that complaint, as are many Calvinists.
+Believers in simple foreknowledge rightly assert that what God foreknows is what the creature will do, so God’s knowledge would have been different if the creature had acted differently now.
+True propositions are tenseless.
+That is to say, the present tense proposition, that something is true today, will be true tomorrow in the past tense, and it was true yesterday in the future tense.
+God knows all true propositions, and his foreknowledge is not (within the incompatibilist framework) causative or determinative.

 Although Picirilli is “opposed to all forms of determinism, including soft determinism (compatibilism),” he does not want to be dubbed an “indeterminist,” but prefers to be called a “self-determinist.”